swy0601/DBRD/README.md

 ---

-# Duplicate Bug Report Detection (DBRD) Project
+# Duplicate Bug Report Detection (DBRD) using Siamese Neural Networks with Spatio-Temporal Locality

-This repository contains the code and data used in our research on improving Duplicate Bug Report Detection (DBRD) using neural network models.
+This repository contains the code and data used in our research on improving Duplicate Bug Report Detection (DBRD) using Siamese Neural Networks with Spatio-Temporal Locality.

 ## Data